Wholesale Teal Blue Green Sapphires

 WHOLESALE Teal Blue Green Sapphires

-If you are new to the loose teal sapphire world – this page will give you the latest information, explanaing the sapphire colors, cuts, shapes, clarity of the teal sapphires in the gemstone market before you buy them for wholesale or for your loose sapphire engagement ring search.
+If you are posting to the loose teal sapphire world – this page will give you the latest information, explaining the sapphire colors, cuts, shapes, clarity of the teal sapphires in the gemstone market before you buy them for wholesale or for your loose sapphire engagement ring search.

-For wholesale orders of certified, non certified, natural, finely cut loose teal sapphires kindly read forward or contact us today to get a quote on wholesale orders you may have for your jewellery collection or resell.
+For wholesale orders of certified, noncertified, natural, finely cut loose teal sapphires kindly read forward or contact us today to get a quote on wholesale orders you may have for your jewelry collection or resell.

 WHY ARE TEAL BLUE GREEN SAPPHIRES SO UNIQUE?

 (Image source: ©Nigel Key Eurasian Teal (Slimbridge March 2014)

 Interestingly, “Teal” was termed a color only at the beginning of the 20th century.
 Before that, it referred to the common teal, which is basically a Eurasian duck.
 These Eurasian teal ducks have a characteristic bluish-green stripe around their eye, which segregates it from other species.
 Once loose teal sapphires the discovered with their typical dark cyan hue, the term “Teal Sapphires” stuck naturally.